 The first phase in any restore process is the data copy phase.
 The data copy phase involves copying all the data, log, and index pages from the backup media to the database files.
 It involves copying data from one or more of the following backup types:

-- Full Database - Differential Database
+- Full Database - · Differential Database

 - Copy-Only

-- Full File and Filegroup
+- Full File and Filegroup (Windows only)

-- Differential File and Filegroup
+- Differential File and Filegroup (Windows only)

-- Partial Database
+- Partial Database (Windows only)

-- Differential Database
+- Differential Partial Database (Windows only)

 Redo phase (roll forward) of VDI restore